-These beetles commonly infest seasoned sapwood of hardwoods and softwoods; they are rarely found in heartwood.
+These beetles commonly infest seasoned sapwood of hardwoods and softwoods.
 They attack structural timbers, lumber, cabinets, and furniture.
-These beetles re-infest, and the females commonly lay eggs in the wood from which they emerged.
+These beetles re-infest, and the females usually lay eggs in the wood from which they emerged.
 The larvae typically follow the grain of the wood when feeding ad fill their tunnels with wood frass.
 The frass is a fine powder with long pellets loosely packed into the galleries.

 Determine if the infestation is active before initiating treatment.
 Wood in structures and furniture infested by these beetles may go unnoticed until the round adult emergence holes appear in the surface.
 The characteristic pellets found in the frass and the consistency of the frass are useful in determining what species is infesting the wood.
 Infested wood can be removed and replaced with treated wood.
 Reducing the wood moisture content to approximately 12% slows the development of the larvae.

-The surface of unpainted or otherwise unprotected wood can be treated and the galleries injected with disodium octaborate tetrahydrate such as BoraCare or Timbor.
-These products kill exposed larvae and prevents re-infestation when the eggs hatch and immature larvae begin to penetrate the wood.
-However, the most effective way to eliminate anobiid powderpost beetle infestations is to fumigate using sulfur flouride or methyl bromide.
+The surface of unpainted or otherwise unprotected wood can be treated, and the galleries injected with disodium octaborate tetrahydrate such as BoraCare or Timbor.
+These products kill exposed larvae and prevent re-infestation when the eggs hatch and immature larvae begin to penetrate the wood.
+However, the most effective way to eliminate anobiid powder post beetle infestations is to fumigate using sulfur fluoride or methyl bromide.